Attributes¶

 Memories are arrays with persistence like registers.
 As such, some of the attributes are similar to registers, but unlike registers they can have multiple clocks.

 addr: Tuple of address ports for the memory.bits: The number of bits for each memory entrysize: The number of entries.
-Total size in bits is \(size x bits\).clock: Optional clock pin,clockby default.
+Total size in bits is \(size x bits\).clock_pin: Optional clock pin,clockby default.
 A tuple is possible to specify the clock for each address port.din: Tuple for memory data in port.
 The read ports must be hardwired to0.enable: Tuple for each memory port.
 Write or read enable (read ports can have enable too).fwd: Forwarding guaranteed (true/false).
-If fwd is false, there is no guarantee, it can have fwd or not.latency: Number of cycles (0or1) when the read is performedwensize: Write enable size allows to have a write mask.
+If fwd is false, there is no guarantee, it can have fwd or not.type: Memory type:0async (combinational read of the current address),1sync (one-cycle read),2array (unclocked)wensize: Write enable size allows to have a write mask.
 The default value is 1, a wensize of 2 means that there are 2 bits in theenablefor each port. a wensize 2 with 2 ports has a total of 2+2+2 enable bits.
 Bit 0 of the enable controls the lower bits of the memory entry selected.rdport: Indicates which of the ports are read and which are written ports.posclk: Positive edge clock memory for all the memory clocks.
-The default istruebut it can be set tofalse.
+The default istruebut it can be set tofalse.init: comptime initial contents (a tuple literal or a packed constant, entry 0 in the lowbits)

 Lambda attribute list¶